rkuester/tflite-micro/tensorflow/lite/micro/compression/tutorial/mnist_compression.md

 ## Create a Model Architecture for Compression Demonstration

-For this tutorial, we'll use a larger model than typically needed for MNIST.
+For this tutorial, we'll use a model that's appropriately sized to demonstrate compression while keeping training time reasonable.
-This is intentional - we want to clearly demonstrate the impact of compression.

 TFLM currently supports compression on:
 - **Conv2D layers**: Convolutional weights can be compressed